Local Offer 2018

 Identification of need

-- Priory Woods is a community special school for pupils and students with moderate (MLD), severe (SLD) or profound and multiple (PMLD) learning difficulties.
+- Priory Woods is a community special school for pupils and students with moderate (MLD), severe (SLD) or profound and multiple (PMLD) learning difficulties and complex needs.
 Pupils may have additional needs such as a physical disability, sensory loss, ADHD (Attention Deficit Disorder), ASD (Autistic Spectrum Disorder), emotional or behavioural difficulties.

 - Pupils attend Priory Woods School from the age of 4 years and leave aged 19 years.

-- All pupils who attend the school have a Statement of Educational Need or, from September 2014, an Educational, Health and Social Care Plan (EHSC).
+- All pupils who attend the school have a EHCP

-- Statements and EHSC plans are written in close consultation with parents.
+- EHC plans are written in close consultation with parents.
 A range of professionals involved with the child or young person contribute to the process.
-The EHSC helps to determine what level of educational, social and health support your child needs.
+The EHCP helps to determine what level of educational, social and health support your child needs.

 - On entry to Priory Woods every child is assessed, this is called a baseline assessment and the information is recorded and stored.
-Formal assessments are then carried out at regular intervals, usually annually, so we can track your child’s progress over time.
+Formal assessments are then carried out at regular intervals so we can track your child’s progress over time.

 - Priory Woods operates a number of different curriculum models to meet the different needs of the pupils in relation to their age, ability, social and emotional development.
 For example, pupils with profound and multiple needs have access to therapies and a sensory curriculum, while more able pupils have additional maths and English lessons and access to Entry Level accreditation.